KhaaL/KhaaL.github.io/content/about.md

 tags: ['personal']
 ---

-[I am](../images/selfie_dither.png) a IT and security manager at an international NGO in Sweden, and this is where I publish my presentations of intrest, my contact information and do some crazy stuff behind the scenes.
+[I am](../images/selfie_dither.png) a IT and security manager at an international NGO in Sweden, and this is where I publish my presentations of intrest, my contact information and do some crazy experimentation behind the scenes.

 ## What I like doing
 - Working out